-It is a pre-litigation risk management practice intended to detect and discourage lawsuits that may arise.
+It is a pre-litigation risk management practice intend to detect and discourage lawsuits that may arise.
 If this is not possible, then asset protection planning seeks a compromise in both parties’ best interests.

-You may already be doing things to protect your assets from the impact of litigation, but many entrepreneurs don’t do it holistically, leaving their asset protection plans out of reach.
+You may already be doing things to protect your assets from the impact of litigation, but many entrepreneurs don’t do it holistically, What if someone sues you leaving their asset protection plans out of reach.
 Keeping this in mind, here are some steps to design a complete program to shield your assets.

 Secure your resources is by having the law firm insurance protection against chances, both for you and your business.
 Many organizations have the right insurance because it gives a lot of consideration but, entrepreneurs usually do not pays much attention.
 They buy an overture, review their list of financial procedures, and get on with their lives.
 And this also happens to other kinds of insurance.

 For example, many owners often claim to have coverage against business risks but usually do not know that their business will be affected if they receive a personal lawsuit.

 A solution to this would be to have a personal policy as an umbrella, which is usually the least expensive way to protect your wealth, business included.
 But many entrepreneurs, especially the most successful, have inadequate coverage, or their policies do not cover what they need.
 The reason is that many insurers mark the size of their umbrella policies at $ 55 million, and any severe accident will cost you more than that.
 “If the net worth of the business owner, including his shares in the company, is more than $ 5 million, there can be serious consequences.
 In this case, the answer is to have an even bigger policy,” says Joseph Weiss, risk insurance authority at Bruce Gendelman Insurance Services.